sourcegraph/sourcegraph-public-snapshot/doc/campaigns/tutorials/search_and_replace_specific_terms.md

 With [ruplacer](https://github.com/TankerHQ/ruplacer) we can easily search and replace terms in multiple case styles: `white_list`, `WhiteList`, `WHITE_LIST` etc.

-To use `ruplacer` in our campaign spec, all we need to do is to build a small Docker image in which `ruplacer` is availabe.
+To use `ruplacer` in our campaign spec, all we need to do is to build a small Docker image in which `ruplacer` is available.

 Save the following in a `Dockerfile`: